kent-map/kent/landscape/index.md

 ![](https://dev.visual-essays.app/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/landscape/images/XXX.jpg)

 One day Barney tumbles into an old chalk pit that is used as a local dumping ground.
 Here he encounters a ‘cave boy’ who recycles the materials discarded by others to create his home, tools, and other paraphernalia...
+Clive King's 'Stig of the Dump' was inspired by a childhood visit to Ash.

 ##
 **[Hop and fruit picking in the 20th century](/landscapes/20c-encounters-with-others)**